fal-works/banker/README.md

 `ObjectPool` can also be extended for your own purpose.

 Also `SafeObjectPool` is derived from `ObjectPool`, so that it does
-boundary checks and does not crash even if it is empty/full.
+boundary checks and does not crash even if it is empty/full
+(note that it requires additional memory allocation when trying to get from an empty pool).

 ## package: watermark